mawyss/scion/doc/protocols/scion-header.rst

 Path Type: EPIC-HP
 ==================
 The EPIC-HP (EPIC for Hidden Paths) header provides improved path authorization for the last link of the path.
-In standard SCION, an attacker that once observed or brute-forced the hop authenticators for some path can use them to send arbitrary traffic along this path.
+For the SCION path type, an attacker that once observed or brute-forced the hop authenticators for some path can use them to send arbitrary traffic along this path.
 EPIC-HP solves this problem on the last link, which is